Kinovarobotics/ros_kortex/readme.md

 **Note** The `ros_control` controllers for the real arm are not yet implemented and will be in a future release of `ros_kortex`.

 ### kortex_description
-This package contains the URDF (Unified Robot Description Format), STL and configuration files for the Kortex-compatible robots.
+This package contains the URDF (Unified Robot Description Format), STL and configuration files for the KINOVA KORTEX™-compatible robots.
 For more details, please consult the [README](kortex_description/readme.md) from the package subdirectory.

 ### kortex_driver
 This package implements a ROS node that allows communication between a node and a Kinova Gen3 or Gen3 lite robot.
 For more details, please consult the [README](kortex_driver/readme.md) from the package subdirectory.